git/git-scm.com/README.md

     $ rake db:migrate

-Now you'll want to populate the man pages.
+Now you'll want to populate the main pages.
 You can do so from a local Git source clone like this:

     $ GIT_REPO=../git/.git rake local_index